riverbed/steelscript-netshark/docs/tutorial.rst

    Host 11.1.1.100
    ICMP	50 bytes/pkt

 This script now runs a total of 4 views, the first view collects bytes and packets per IP address.
-The subsequent views collect bytes and packets per protocol for an individual IP address using a `NetSharkFilter`:
+The subsequent views collect bytes and packets per protocol for an individual IP address using a :py:class:`NetSharkFilter`:

 .. code-block:: python

    filters = [NetSharkFilter('ip.address="{0}"'.format(row[0]))]

 A NetSharkFilter allows you to form complex expressions using operators and various fields within a packet.

 Existing Views
 --------------

 In the above examples, we have always created a new view from scratch, then closed that view when we were done.
 Often, a view may be created and running for a longer period of time.
 For example, a live view is continually being updated as new traffic is received.
-Views may also be created using the `Pilot` application.
+Views may also be created using the :term:`Packet Analyzer` application.

-If there are already open views on the NetShark appliance, we can access them with the `get_open_views()` method.
+If there are already open views on the NetShark appliance, we can access them with the ``get_open_views()`` method.
 Start up a new Python shell and lets give this a try:

 .. code-block:: python